Using tkinter Programs on Android: Provisional Guide

 But So Do Standalone Apps

 As of May 2023, the new Kivy/buildozer Android app PC-Phone USB Sync largely replaces the former Mergeall tkinter GUI described ahead.
-Unlike source code run in Pydroid 3s IDE, the new standalone app is able to use All-Files-Access permission to process content on removable USB drives; retains the shared-storage access revoked later by Pydroid 3's version 6; skirts process culls with foreground services; and provides a much more seamless and paradigmatic Android user experience.
+Unlike source code run in Pydroid 3's IDE (until its 2024 fix), the new standalone app is able to use All Files Access permission to process content on removable USB drives; retains the shared-storage access revoked later by Pydroid 3's version 6; skirts process culls with foreground services; and provides a much more seamless and paradigmatic Android user experience.

 For info on the new app, please see its separate website, as well as coverage on pages like this and this.
 Such apps must also use Kivy or other toolkits to build their GUIs because there is no support for tkinter-based apps today, but are nevertheless recommended for new Python development on Android.
 Running code in Pydroid 3 may suffice for learning Python basics sans a PC, but little else.